Project-Sundial/.github/profile/README.md

 Sundial is a self-hosted, open-source cron job monitoring and management system that users can operate across one or multiple nodes.

-Designed primarily for individuals and small to medium teams, it provides a readily deployable option to set up, modify, and monitor cron jobs.
+Designed primarily for individuals and small to medium teams, it provides a readily deployable option to set up, modify, and monitor cron jobs on Linux servers.

-For more details on the architecture and implementation of Sundial, please read our [case study here]()
+For more details on the architecture and implementation of Sundial, please read our [case study here](https://project-sundial.github.io/case-study)

 ## Getting Started